 - you need fresh perspective on a work challenge

 - your team needs technical assistance on a critical new issue

 With a strong network, you’ll have more resources to draw from.
 And you’ll be glad you made connections.

 Once you’ve made a connection at a networking event, follow-up is key to building that relationship.
 Meeting someone once typically isn’t enough to create a meaningful, lasting connection.
 By following up, you will be on the road to creating a partnership with your new contact.

-- Follow up right away.
-Connect on LinkedIn within 48 hours, ideally with a personalized message.
+Follow up right away by connecting on LinkedIn within 48 hours, ideally with a personalized message.
 If a longer conversation is appropriate, follow up with an email and set up a time to meet.
 Often there isn’t enough time to dig deep into conversations at networking events.

-- Stay connected: Find ways to stay connected and bring value to your network: reach out as you come across relevant articles or invite them to professional events you are attending.
+- Stay connected.
+Find ways to keep in touch and bring value to the people in your network.
+Reach out to your connections as you come across relevant articles that might interest them or invite them to professional or philanthropic events you are attending.